 In the denitrification layer, all N goes to N2.
 However, in the suite of processes involved in the breakdown of organic matter, ammonium is produced as well, even if nitrate serves as TEA.
 Ammonium produced in the denitrification zone would need to be accounted for at the transition to the oxic zone as well, which may further reduced the O2 penetration depth.

-Response:

-This is a misunderstanding: Ammonium is produced in the denitrification zone and its reoxidations is included ataccounted for the transition to theat the lower boundary of the oxic zone (for NH4 see Table 4 FNH4(zox), for O2 see Table 3 Fred(zox)).

-Comment:

 Also, processes such as DNRA or anammox are not included, even though literature surveys (e.g. Dalsgaard et al. 2005) indicate that anammox is relevant at shallower water depth.